pytorch/torchtune/README_AMD.md

 | [Qwen2](https://qwenlm.github.io/blog/qwen2/) | 0.5B, 1.5B, 7B [[models](torchtune/models/qwen2/), [configs](recipes/configs/qwen2/)]
 | [Qwen2.5](https://qwenlm.github.io/blog/qwen2.5/) | 0.5B, 1.5B, 3B, 7B, 14B, 32B, 72B [[models](torchtune/models/qwen2_5/), [configs](recipes/configs/qwen2_5/)]

-We're always adding new models, but feel free to [file an issue](https://github.com/pytorch/torchtune/issues/new) if there's a new one you would like to see in torchtune.

 &nbsp;